Summer Olympic Games: Early years

 Dorando Pietri finishes the modern marathon in 1908 at the current distance.

 Tensions caused by the Russo–Japanese War and the difficulty of travelling to St. Louis may have contributed to the fact that very few top-ranked athletes from outside the U.S. and Canada took part in the 1904 Games, the first Games held outside Europe.
+The current three-medal format of gold, silver and bronze for first, second and third place was introduced at the 1904 Olympics.

 The "Second International Olympic Games in Athens", as they were called at the time, were held in 1906.
 The IOC does not currently recognise these games as being official Olympic Games, although many historians do and credit the 1906 games with preventing the demise of the Olympics.
 The 1906 Athens games were the first of an alternating series of games to be held in Athens in even non-Olympic years, but the series failed to materialise.
 The games were more successful than the 1900 and 1904 games, with over 850 athletes competing, and contributed positively to the success of future games.

 The 1908 London Games saw numbers rise again, as well as the first running of the marathon over its now-standard distance of 42.195 km (26 miles 385 yards).
 The first Olympic Marathon in 1896 (a male-only race) was raced at a distance of 40 km (24 miles 85 yards).
 The new marathon distance was chosen to ensure that the race finished in front of the box occupied by the British royal family.
 Thus the marathon had been 40 km for the first games in 1896, but was subsequently varied by up to 2 km depending on local conditions such as street and stadium layout.
 At the six Olympic games between 1900 and 1920, the marathon was raced over six distances.
 The Games saw Great Britain winning 146 medals, 99 more than second-placed Americans, its best result to this day.